1932–33 FA Cup: Third round proper

 The 44 First and Second Division clubs entered the competition at this stage, along with Barnsley, Watford and amateur club Corinthian.

 The matches were scheduled for Saturday, 14 January 1933, with the exception of the Millwall–Reading game, which was played four days after.
 Seven matches were drawn and went to replays in the following midweek fixture.
+Folkestone was the last non-league club from the qualifying rounds remaining in the competition, but they went out in this round (as did Corinthian).

 Fourth round proper

 The matches were scheduled for Saturday, 28 January 1933.
 Two games were drawn and went to replays in the following midweek fixture.

 Fifth round proper

 The matches were scheduled for Saturday, 18 February 1933.
 There were two replays, played in the next midweek fixture.

 Sixth round proper

 The four Sixth Round ties were scheduled to be played on Saturday, 4 March 1933.
 There was one replay, between Sunderland and Derby County, played in the following midweek fixture.

 Semi-finals

 The semi-final matches were played on Saturday, 18 March 1933.
 Manchester City and Everton won their matches to meet in the final at Wembley.